 - Describe the effect of physical processes on the structure of food during cooking

 - Identify factors of relevance for detection, perception and loss of aroma and flavour compounds in different solvents.

-- Ability to plan an experiment which relates to the effect of a culinary technique on the sensory properties of food and evaluate the outcome in relation to the hypothesis.
+- Ability to plan experiments related to the effect of a culinary technique on the sensory properties of food and evaluate the outcome in relation to the hypothesis

 - Ability to communicate scientific topics within food science and culinary techniques in (academic) English.

-The teaching use a general understanding of food chemistry and physics in combination with kitchen exercises in a gastronomical laboratory to examine the influence of various processing methods on the food components.
-The practical exercises set the frame for group-oriented work and will be evaluated by afterlab discussions, problem-based learning and answering questions from the lecturers.
+The teaching use a general understanding of food chemistry and physics in combination with practical kitchen exercises in a gastronomical laboratory to examine the influence of various processing methods on the food components.
+The practical kitchen exercises set the frame for group-oriented work and will be evaluated by afterlab discussions, problem-based learning and answering questions from the lecturers.
 The course also includes mandatory written assignments with peer feedback (student-student) based on the practical exercises.
-Specific practical exercises will be organised as take-home exercises where ingredients and tools will be provided by the course organisers.
+Specific practical exercises might be organised as take-home exercises where ingredients and tools will be provided.

 See Absalon for a list of course literature.

 A basic knowledge of chemical reactions is highly recommended.

 Academic qualifications equivalent to a BSc degree is recommended.

 It is recommended to follow the course on the first year of the MSc Programme in Food Innovation and Health